Ways to Make Money in Retirement.

 Can’t say I agree with the author much at all on this one.
 Although a couple in retirement could turn their home into a B&B to Make Money In Retirement, this is not what all would call either “empowered retirement” nor would I think this suitable for the long term.

-But I will say that capitalizing on the B&B popularity would be very easy with a blog about the B&B experience … you could consider slanting it toward a “how to” dialogue with your readers, or an idea which appeals to me … travel often, visit many B&B’s and write reviews.
+But I will say that capitalizing on the B&B popularity would be very easy with a simple blog about the B&B experience … you could consider slanting it toward a “how to” dialogue with your readers, or an idea which appeals to me … travel often, visit many B&B’s and write reviews.

 Talk to your tax advisor, but I can assure you there are legal ways to make virtually all your travel, research and lodging tax deductible if you pick the proper way to Make Money In Retirement and I see very good advertising and affiliate programs in the travel business niche.